Sea Turtle FAQs

 16. What is a hatchling's chance of survival?

-Only about one in 1,000 turtles survive to adulthood.
+Only about one in 1,000 to one in 10,000 turtles survive to adulthood.
 It is estimated about half of turtle eggs hatch.
 Here on the Gulf Beaches in recent years we have been fortunate that our average egg hatching rate is higher than 50%.
 Hatchlings first challenge once outside of the nest is to make it to the sea; they die of dehydration if they don't make it to the ocean fast enough.
 Birds, crabs, and other animals also prey on the young turtles.
 Once in the ocean, they are predated upon by fish, and sharks as they grow older.
 Fishing, crab traps and boat strikes are other dangers.
 As they grow larger and mature into adults their chances of survival increase.

 17. When there are heavy rains / high tides washing over the turtle nests will they still hatch?